Clint Kimbrough

-Louis Lacy Clinton Kimbrough (March 8, 1933 – April 9, 1996) was an actor from the United States.
+Louis Lacy Clinton Kimbrough (March 8, 1933 – April 9, 1996) was an American actor.

 Early life

-Kimbrough was born in Oklahoma City, to parents Fred and Lucinda (Yoakum) Kimbrough.
+Kimbrough was born in Oklahoma City on March 8, 1933, to parents Fred and Lucinda (Yoakum) Kimbrough.
 After his birth, his family moved to Allen, Oklahoma, where Kimbrough attended Allen High School (AHS), graduating in 1951.

 Kimbrough demonstrated theatrical ability while still at school.
 In 1948, as President of Allen's Teen Town, he helped produce the "Gay Nineties Ball".
 As a junior at AHS, he wrote, produced and directed the 1950 senior play, a full-length production entitled Broadway.
 After graduating from AHS, Kimbrough enrolled for a year at Oklahoma University.

 He then completed two years in the US Signal Corps, stationed in Korea, before he made his professional stage debut in Brandon Thomas's play Charley's Aunt in 1953 aged 20, billed as "Lewis Clinton Kimbrough".

 American Academy of Dramatic Arts and the Actors Studio

-He subsequently enrolled in the American Academy of Dramatic Arts in New York.
+Kimbrough subsequently enrolled in the American Academy of Dramatic Arts in New York.
 Shortly thereafter, with the help of fellow Oklahoman Lonny Chapman, Kimbrough joined Lee Strasberg's Actors Studio, an incubator for acting talent.
 Kimbrough gained a reputation for his ability to understand the character he was asked to play.
 His work with The Actors Studio resulted in his first film role, The Strange One, which used a cast and crew entirely of Actors Studio personnel.
 An appearance in A Face in the Crowd followed, and Kimbrough established a working relationship with director Elia Kazan that lasted ten years.